 Directed and produced by Eric Krebs, the format of the show and the order in which the experiments are strung together links one to the next in a pragmatic way.
 Ingeniously, key physics terms are defined early on so that as the show continues, Mr. Maiullo can perform more complex experiments which, in explanation, require a basic terminology.
 As a result, That Physics Show is approachable, intelligible and interesting for both children and adults.
 Jam packed with exciting experiments from beginning to end, That Physics Show is a refreshing and unique hour and a half of theater which is intellectually satisfying but also humorous, exciting and simply down-right fun.

-That Physics Show (open run in repertory with That Chemistry Show)
+That Physics Show (through May 25, 2019 in repertory with That Chemistry Show)

 The Playroom, 151 W. 4th Street, in Manhattan